25 Easy Bedtime Snacks For Toddlers

 The answer is maybe, maybe not!

 While a bedtime snack is often a good idea, many parents worry unnecessarily about the effects of hunger on their child’s sleep.
-For a lot of kids, being a little hungry through the night actually has little to no effect on their sleep, and doesn’t do them any harm, they will simply just eat more the next day to make up for it.

 What makes a nutritious bedtime snack?

-Snacks often get a bad rap, but they can be a great opportunity to get extra nutrients into your child’s diet that they might otherwise miss out on.
-So try to make the most of these opportunities by offering a nutrient-dense snack.
+Snacks often get a bad rap, but they can be a great opportunity for extra nutrients your child might otherwise miss out on.

 Ideally, a bedtime snack will include a balance of low GI carbohydrates, protein and healthy fats.